SeaStar Medical Holding Corp Commitments Disclosure

 Lease agreements

-The Company is part of a membership agreement for shared office space and can cancel at any time, consisting of office space and dedicated space for warehousing and assembly of SCDs.
-Rent expense was approximately $75 thousand and $43 thousand for the years ended December 31, 2025 and 2024, respectively.
+The Company is part of a membership agreement for shared office space and can cancel at any time, consisting of office space and new to 2024, dedicated space for warehousing and assembly of SCDs.
+Rent expense was approximately $43 thousand and $32 thousand for the years ended December 31, 2024 and 2023.

 Litigation

-On July 5, 2024, Forrest A K Wells, a purported stockholder of ours, filed a putative class action complaint in the United States District Court for the District of Colorado, captioned Wells v.
-SeaStar Medical Holding Corporation, et al., Case No. 1:24-cv-0187 (the “Class Action”).
-The Class Action alleges that the Company, our Chief Executive Officer, and former Chief Financial Officer made or caused to be made material misstatements or omissions regarding: (a) the projected timing for obtaining FDA approval of our SCD; and (b) our recognition of certain financial instruments, allegedly culminating in our restatement of our consolidated financial statements, disclosed in a Form 8-K and filed on March 27, 2024.
-The Class Action asserts claims pursuant to the Securities Exchange Act of 1934, including Section 10(b), Rule 10b-5 promulgated thereunder, and Section 20(a).
+On July 5, 2024, Forrest A K Wells (the “Plaintiff”), a purported stockholder of the Company, filed a putative class action complaint in the United States District Court for the State of Colorado, captioned Wells v.
+SeaStar Medical Holding Corporation et al, Case No. 1:24-cv-0187 (D. Colorado) (the “Class Action”).
+The Class Action alleges that the Company, its Chief Executive Officer and former Chief Financial Officer made or caused to be made material misstatements or omissions regarding the Company’s business and operations, allegedly culminating in the Company’s restatement of its consolidated financial statements, disclosed in a Form 8-K and filed on March 27, 2024.
+The Class Action asserts claims pursuant to the Securities Exchange Act of 1934, including Section 10(b), Rule 10b-5 promulgated thereunder and Section 20(a).
 The Class Action seeks to recover, among other remedies, compensatory damages.
 On March 4, 2025, the Plaintiff filed an amended complaint.
-The Defendants moved to dismiss the complaint.
-The Defendants’ motion to dismiss the complaint was referred to United States District Court Magistrate Judge Timothy P. O’Hara.
-On February 27, 2026, Magistrate Judge O’Hara issued a written report and recommendation to United States District Judge Regina M. Rodriguez that the complaint be dismissed with leave to amend (“R&R”).
-Lead Plaintiff filed an objection to the R&R on March 13, 2026, and Defendants are expected to respond on March 27, 2026.
-The Company cannot predict whether the Magistrate Judge’s R&R will be adopted, modified or rejected by the District Court, or whether the Lead Plaintiff will amend the complaint.
+The Company intends to vigorously defend the action.

 About Commitments Disclosures